 Build your skills in writing, interviewing and research for a range of media.
 Graduates will be qualified to write for various fields of journalism including newspapers, radio, television and the web.
 LEVEL 5

-Learn how to report news for radio and gain experiencein an internship in a radio newsroom.
-Graduate will qualified for entry into radio journalism in commercial an public radio.
-Level 5
+Learn how to report news for radio and gain experience in an internship in a radio newsroom.
+Graduates will be qualified for entry into radio journalism in commercial and public radio.
+LEVEL 5

 Learn how to research, interview, write news stories for the web, print and radio, shoot news video and take news photos in this introductory journalism programme.
 LEVEL 4

 This popular hands-on course provides all the skills you need to become industry ready in the NZ Radio market.
 Learn on-air presentation, copy-writing, production, promotions and more!
 Level 3

 Enter the high energy world of radio and discover the many dynamic areas of commercial broadcasting.
 LEVEL 3

 Match your qualification with a profession in the flowchart below

 Click once to enlarge, and click again view.

 Specialist teaching - radio, Maori issues, te reo Maori, political issues, local and national government